 - Scholarships and Student Funding Services

-In order for us to consider you for 'Home' tuition fee status, you should have already submitted a claim for asylum to the Home Office.
+In order for us to consider you for 'Home' tuition fee status, you or your parent/guardian should have already submitted a claim for asylum to the Home Office and not yet received a decision from the Home Office on that application.

 Students who have already started their programme of study at the University of Edinburgh will not be eligible for a reassessment of their tuition fees status.